cburdine/cburdine.github.io/_posts/2022-06-13-undecidability3.md

 Since the green domino in $\tilde{\mathcal{D}}\_{M,w}$ is the only one that begins with "${\ast}$" on the top and bottom, it must come first in a balanced sequence.
 Furthermore, we see that any balanced sequence of dominoes in $\mathcal{D}_{M,w}$ that begins with the green domino corresponds uniquely to a balanced sequence of the modified dominoes, provided that we place the special orange domino in ${\tilde{\mathcal{D}}\_{M,w}}$ at the end of this modified sequence.
 This orange domino is necessary to balance the extraneous "${\ast}$" symbol that appears at the end of the bottom of the modified sequence.

-This proves that $\tilde{\mathcal{D}}_{M,w}$ has a balanced sequence if and only if the Turing Machine $M$ eventually halts on the input $w$, that is, the domino problem is reducible to the halting problem.
-However, we established previously that the halting problem is undecidable, which implies that the domino problem must be as well.
+This proves that $\tilde{\mathcal{D}}_{M,w}$ has a balanced sequence if and only if the Turing Machine $M$ eventually halts on the input $w$.
+This means that the domino problem is reducible to the halting problem.
+We established previously that the halting problem is undecidable, which implies that the domino problem must be as well.

 ## Concluding Remarks